Gould family: History

 The Gould family originally settled in Fairfield, Connecticut in 1648-9 under Major Nathan Gold.
 He was a named petitioner of the Charter of Connecticut of 1662, and raised Gold's Dragoons of the Fairfield Militia.

 His son, Nathan Gold Jr., served as Lt.
 Governor of the Colony, and Chief Justice of the Connecticut Supreme Court.
 Nathan Gold Jr.'s grandson, Lt.
 Col. Abraham Gould, the Patriot, was killed in action at the battle of Ridgefield, 1777.
 His home was burned by the British the following year.
 He was the first to spell his name "Gould".
-His son, Abraham Gould Jr. moved from Fairfield, Connecticut, West across the Hudson river to Roxbury, NY.
-It was in Roxbury where his grandson, Jay Gould, was born.
+His son, Abraham Gould Jr. moved from Fairfield, Connecticut, West across the Hudson river to Roxbury.

+The family ultimately rose to wealth and power under Jay Gould who built a massive railroad empire encompassing railways throughout the United States.
+At its height, this network comprised the Denver & Rio Grande, Missouri Pacific, Wheeling & Lake Erie, Wabash, Texas Pacific, Western Maryland and International-Great Northern railroads among others.
+By the early 20th century, the Goulds lost control over virtually all these railroads due to mismanagement by Jay's son, George Jay Gould.